They'll paralyze your mind

 - The Valtegans from planet M'Zull have already wiped ALL life off the face of two Sholan colony planets for no other reason than that of being Sholans.
 They then go off and do the same to another planet of Valtegans simply because they are rivals.

-- Most aliens in the Star Wars Expanded Universe are pretty variable.
+- Most aliens in Star Wars Legends are pretty variable.
 Planet of Hats is in effect and there are many nasty species, but search for long enough and there are always some who feel that My Species Doth Protest Too Much, and individuals can be anywhere from bastards to very much not.
 However, there are a handful of antagonistic species who are never shown to have any sympathetic representatives at all.

 - The Yevetha are pretty hideously genocidal towards... well, everything.
 They're also Manipulative Bastards, playing nice for a long time so that when they did start war, the New Republic was caught unawares.